HyDE-Project/Hyde-cli/README.md

       Hyde-install --link
       ```
 3) **Sync changes**
-  - If you want to get the latest changes from the `hyprdots` repo and apply to your local install
+  - If you want to get the latest changes from the `hyprdots/HyDE` repo and apply to your local install
     ```
     Hyde update
     Hyde restore Config